King St. Area Residents

 3. Enter the car registration details and click “Activate

-Only residents without a parking space on their property are eligible for a Residents Permit ? – We operate a priority policy.
+Who is eligible for a Residents Parking Permit?We operate a priority policy.
 Priority one permits are issued to properties without any parking provision and without any other permit holders at the address.
 Priority two permits are issued to properties with parking provision or with one or more permit holders at the address.
 Priority three permits are issued to properties nearby the zone whose property has no parking provision or has parking provision inadequate for their needs.

-Can a Resident in one Zone get a Permit for another Zone ? – Yes, if the zone their property falls within is full they can apply for a priority three permit in another zone.
+Can a Resident in one Zone get a Permit for another Zone ?Yes, if the zone their property falls within is full they can apply for a priority three permit in another zone.